 - Preoccupation with preparing food for others, recipes and nutrition

 - Self harm, substance abuse or suicide attempts

 Find out more about the warning signs

-The risks associated with Anorexia are severe and can be life threatening.
+The risks associated with AN are severe and can be life threatening.
 They include:

 - Anaemia (iron deficiency)